Search For Your New Jersey Crash Report

 If a police officer shows up at the accident scene, you will not have to file an accident report because they will do a report based on their findings.
 However, if no police officers are called to the accident, you may need to file your own accident report depending on if it meets certain criteria.
 For any accident occurring in New Jersey that results in any person’s injury or death, or damage to property of any one person in excess of $500, you must report the accident within 10 days.

 New Jersey has a self-reporting crash form called SR-1 that is used to report a crash that was not investigated by police.
 You can download the form here.

 Once you have completed the form, all reports should be sent to:

 NJ Department of Transportation 1035 Parkway Avenue PO Box 600 Trenton, NJ 08625-0600 ATTN: Bureau of Transportation Data and Safety

 How much does it cost to get a NJ State Police accident report?

 Whether a crash occurs within the jurisdiction of the New Jersey Turnpike Authority or on any of the other roadways of the Garden State, basic crash investigation reports are classified as a public record.
 These public records may be purchased online.

 In the event of a Serious/Fatal Investigation Report, the data is not considered public records.
 Requesting the results of these investigations requires a subpoena signed by a judge or an officer of the court.

 Ordering New Jersey car accident reports on non-toll roads costs $13.00.
 For a New Jersey State Police accident report on a toll road, these reports are available for $5.00.
-In the event of a serious or fatal crash investigation, this NJ accident report online costs $20.00.
+In the event of a serious or fatal crash investigation, this report costs $20.00.
 Any photographic print-ups cost $5.00 each, with a maximum of ten prints available.